muratk5n/thirdwave/en/README.md

 Voters indirectly contribute into governance.. when they vote their pocket, on the incumbent, they can indirectly vote in the person (who should have different policy set) that can fix their problem.
 It's all crab walk, sideways, indirect.
-No need to read too much into it (or expect much from it).
+No need to read too much into (or expect much from) it.

 ---